 The survey captured over 2,300 surveys from people who live and work within the City of Houston.
 There are general concerns about the availability of certain neighborhood amenities like libraries and grocery stores.
-Some had concerns that street and drainage maintenance is not adequately provided in some neighborhoods.
-Respondents also felt that access to transportation, legal services, and mental health services amongst other social services were also limited.
+Street and drainage maintenance is not provided in some neighborhoods.
+Access to transportation, legal services, and mental health services amongst other social services are also limited.
+Comparatively, those services are less common in areas densely populated by minorities.